 a.
 Information You Provide.

 .
 Our Apps let you manage digital identity data, including highly sensitive information like credit card numbers and site or application credentials.
-This, and everything else you store on the Apps, is “Secured Data,” and is encrypted and stored locally on your device(s) and on Dashlane’s servers using a random key generated from your Master Password.
-Secured Data is encrypted at all times on Dashlane servers can not be accessed by Dashlane because the encryption key is generated from the Master Password.
+This, and everything else you store on the Apps, is Secured Data, and is encrypted and stored locally on your device(s) and on Dashlane’s servers using a random key generated from your Master Password.
+Secured Data is encrypted at all times on Dashlane servers and cannot be accessed by Dashlane because the encryption key is generated from the Master Password.
+See our

-• Other Data.
+.
 We may also collect other types of information in the manner disclosed by us when the information is collected.

 b.
 Data You Provide About Others.
 The Services let you invite others to try the Apps.
-If you do this (or if you are invited this way), Dashlane will store the invitee’s email address and the message sent to them in order to follow up (and, if applicable, credit the referrer with any referral bonus or equivalent).
+If you do this (or are invited this way), Dashlane will store the invitee’s email address and the message sent to them in order to follow up (and, if applicable, credit the referrer with any referral bonus or equivalent).
 We will let the invitee know who referred them to Dashlane, and let them request that their information be deleted from our systems.
 The referrer or invitee may contact the

 help center to request removal of this information.